 Moreover, leaning the bike against a hard surface can lead to damage, especially if it is a high-performance mountain bike.
 Scratches, dings, and other types of damage can ruin the bike’s aesthetics and performance, which is not ideal for a costly bicycle.
 Additionally, if the bike falls, it can result in more severe damage that will compromise its functionality, resulting in costly repairs or replacements.
 For these reasons, many mountain bikers prefer to use kickstands to preserve their bikes’ longevity and performance.

-You may also like: How to Easily Remove a Crank from Your Mountain Bike
+You may also like: How to Fix a Broken Mountain Bike Chain: A Step-by-Step Guide

 Is a Kickstand Necessary for Mountain Biking?
 Expert Opinions